BradhamLab/image_scripts/README.md

 # Installation

-To run the scripts here, you will need to have Python and the necessary libraries installed by the `install.sh` script.
+To run the scripts, you will need to have Python and the necessary libraries installed by the `install.sh` script.

-Assuming you have Python installed on your computer, the simply run `bash install.sh` to install the required packages into your environment.
+Assuming you have Python installed on your computer, then simply run `bash install.sh` to install the required packages into your environment.

 ## Intensity Normalization